mantzaris/KeemenaPreprocessing.jl/docs/src/guides/alignment.md

 # Alignment helpers

-Many downstream tasks need to **project annotations or errors between tokenisation levels** : eg 'Which **word** does byte 123 belong to?'.
+Many downstream tasks need to **project annotations or errors between tokenisation levels**: eg "Which **word** does byte 123 belong to?".
+For the sentinel and monotonicity rules that alignment assumes, see [Offsets: sentinel conventions by level](@ref offsets_sentinels).

 KeemenaPreprocessing encapsulates these look-ups in a small record:

 ```julia
 struct CrossMap